How To Know If You Have A Deviated Septum

 Rhinoplasty vs. Septoplasty

 There are two main solutions for correcting a deviated septum.
-The first is septoplasty, which many ENTs are capable and highly skilled at correcting, when this is the only issue that’s causing your breathing problems.
+The first is septoplasty, which many ENTs are capable and highly skilled at correcting when this is the only issue that’s causing your breathing problems.

 However, many patients require or desire further adjustments to their nose, septum, and even sinuses for more significant symptom relief or to adjust the cosmetic appearance of the nose.
-In these cases, a rhinoplasty is often a more comprehensive approach, even if the nasal shape is not cosmetically altered.
+In these cases, rhinoplasty is often a more comprehensive approach, even if the nasal shape is not cosmetically altered.
 This requires a more experienced, skilled surgeon who is more familiar with the anatomy of the nose and sinuses.

 Adjusting the visible structure of the nose is much more complicated than fixing a deviated septum, which is why at AOO, we will work to examine and understand your concerns prior to selecting a specific procedure to reduce the risk of needing revision surgery.

-AOO | ENT Specialists of The Rockies
+Contact AOO | ENT Specialists of The Rockies in Denver, Lone Tree or Castle Rock

 Trust the board-certified ENTs and facial surgeons at AOO for accurate diagnoses and state-of-the-art treatments.
 No matter what your symptoms are, if you’re living with breathing problems that prevent you from enjoying the lifestyle you want, we can help.
 Start a conversation with us by calling our Denver, Lone Tree, or Castle Rock locations or by contacting us online today.